Select Page

 Sudbury’s Local Economy

 Since the discovery of rich mineral deposits in the late 1800s, the economy in the Greater Sudbury area has followed the boom-and-bust cycles of the mining industry.
-Today the City of Greater Sudbury is a regional shopping destination, serving a catchment area that extends across Northeastern Ontario.
-Sudbury strives to be recognized as one of the smartest, greenest, and sustainable cities in the world.
+Today the City of Greater Sudbury is a regional shopping destination, serving a catchment area extending across Northeastern Ontario.
+Sudbury strives to be recognized as one of the smartest, greenest, and sustainable cities.

 Sudbury is also home to the Northern Ontario Film Studios which features a 20,000-square-foot main stage with everything to service film production needs.